 - Regret.
 I have to regret having done it in the past.

 If we think about those three things, in a certain kind of deep way, they are really all the same thing.
 It’s about stopping to do the thing that’s wrong.
 But there is three aspects to ‘stopping to doing the thing that’s wrong.’

 - There is a present aspect to it – stopping to do the things that’s wrong now.

-The Megillah is telling us about how to deal with memory and it’s telling us something very, very profound.
+The Megillah is telling us about how to deal with memory, and it’s telling us something very, very profound.
 You know, it’s all very fine when you have wonderful memories.
 But what about when you have painful memories?
 How do you deal with those painful memories?
 That’s what the Megillah is all about.
-It’s the challenge the Yehudah faces looking toward the children of Rachel; it’s the challenge that the children of Rachel face, looking towards the children of Leah.
+It’s the challenge the Judah faces looking toward the children of Rachel; it’s the challenge that the children of Rachel face, looking towards the children of Leah.
 How is it that Esther dealt with those painful memories?

-Do you tell a story to yourself in which the bad occupies front and center and the good is just a footnote.
-Or do you tell a story in which the good is a climatic moment and the bad just lead up to that?
-The later is the story that Esther chose to tell.
-She made a choice about how to deal with the bad and the good memories; about how to tell herself that story.
+Do you tell a story to yourself in which the bad occupies front and center, and the good is just a footnote?
+Or do you tell a story in which the good is a climatic moment, and the bad just led up to that?
+The latter is the story that Esther chose to tell.
+She made a choice about how to deal with the bad and the good memories, about how to tell herself that story.
 And I think that’s what we can take from her.
-That idea that to be faithful to memory means to remember everything.
+That idea, that to be faithful to memory means to remember everything.
 We have the choice as to how we tell that story.
-We can colour our stories and we have the power to make a good out of them.
+We can color our stories, and we have the power to make a good out of them.